RIPTILA MISSION

 Simulated LPS view from RIPTILA

 Current lunar imaging is at the mercy of the observer's location and time of day/night and weather!
-Speaking from experience, we have had almost a hundred scanning missions since the Lunascan Project began in 1997.
-The most missions in any given year was a dozen!
-And many of those were performed under limited sky conditions.
+Speaking from experience, we of the Lunascan Project have had almost a hundred scanning missions since the Project began in 1997.
+The most missions conducted in any given year was a dozen, and many of those were performed under limited sky conditions.
 It's time to change all of this.
 We have weather satellites looking at the Earth 24/7.
 Why can't we have one satellite watching the near side of the Moon?
 And if that can be done, why not have several, one placed on the far side?

 The plan: